TOAST-DOCS/Compute-Instance/en/terraform-guide.md

 For more details on the usage of data sources, read `Data Sources` from the [Terraform Website](https://www.terraform.io/docs/providers/openstack/index.html).

-The next section describes how to import TOAST resources to data resources.
+The next section describes how to import NHN Cloud resources to data resources.

 ### Image

 Imports image information.
-TOAST common images as well as personal images are supported.
+NHN Cloud common images as well as personal images are supported.

 ```
 data "openstack_images_image_v2" "ubuntu_1804_20200218" {